aldryn/aldryn-docs/docs/tutorial/create-new-project.rst

 all the world to see.

 Back in your project's Dashboard, hit **Test it** to deploy the site to the *Test server*.

+.. todo:: an image for Test it button

 ..
 NOTE::
    For the moment, we will work only with the Test server; later, we'll look at the Live server